dece/DuratorEmu/README.md

 Dependencies:

 - Python 3.4+
-- MySQL, anything slightly recent should be fine
+- MySQL
-- Peewee, the Python ORM used, available in PyPI
+- Peewee, the Python ORM used
-- A Python MySQL driver, PyMySQL preferably (in PyPI), or maybe MySQLdb
+- A Python MySQL driver
-- PyShgck (v1), a toolbox available on this Gitlab.
+- PyShgck

+### Python 3.4+

+Get that from their website.

+### MySQL

+Get a community package from their website, anything slightly recent should be fine.
+Once the MySQL server is running, you need to setup a database and an account to access this database.

 Quick MySQL database setup: